takaidohigasi/gh-ost-wrap/README.md

 # gh-ost-wrap

-gh-ost wrapper to use by default config
+wrapper of [gh-ost](https://github.com/github/gh-ost) to use by default config